amercader/Culture-Grid-Demo/README.md

 * Tested on Firefox 3.6 and 4, Chrome 7 and IE 8.
 I'm not sure how older browsers will cope with a lot of markers loaded.

+**TODO**

+Some nice things that could be improved or added:

+* Handle coincident points.
+* Show an special icon for institutions where collections can be searched.
+* Page results.
+* Choose between different collections on a given institution.
+* Add locators by address, post code, etc.
+* Permalink.
+* API to embed a map with cultural institutions on any website.
+* ...

 For any comments:

 Adrià Mercader (**amercadero at gmail.com**) - [http://amercader.net]()